Find Free Madison County IL Public Records (Lookup Resource)

 Only records for individual cases can be requested, not a person’s entire criminal history.

-Criminal records can also be obtained by filling out a Madison County copy request and emailing to [email protected], faxing to 618.692.0676, or mailing to:
+Criminal records can also be obtained by filling out a Madison County copy request and emailing it to [email protected], faxing to 618.692.0676, or mailing it to:

 Madison County Circuit Clerk